aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

 ### Conclusion

-The TEN framework schema system provides a robust and structured way to define and validate data structures, ensuring consistency and safety across extensions and their interactions within the TEN runtime.
+The APTIMA framework schema system provides a robust and structured way to define and validate data structures, ensuring consistency and safety across extensions and their interactions within the APTIMA runtime.
 By adhering to the principles of object structure, metadata focus, and conflict prevention, the system facilitates clear and effective communication between components.